How To Get Work in the UK

 Online work search resources are expanding quickly, thanks to online recruitment databases and opportunities to email work search applications.
 Practically all British recruiters and employers are present on the Internet.
 With the high level of Internet usage in the UK, the Internet is now the best place to access information about the UK job search.
 However, it is always best to use as many different work search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

-In effective search for work in the UK, you should complement online work search by methods that are more traditional because employment in the UK is advertised in different ways and some positions are not advertised in traditional forms at all.
+In the effective search for work in the UK, you should complement online work search by methods that are more traditional because employment in the UK is advertised in different ways and some positions are not advertised in traditional forms at all.
 More than half of all jobs in the UK are not advertised and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the work search process.

 Quite often with work in the UK it is not what you know but whom you know.
 A common way to find work is through recommendations of friends, relatives and colleagues